+Recognised programmes such as Zones of Regulation, Talkabout for Teenagers or Cognitive Behavioural Therapy.
 All students who receive support from the AC access the All About Me questionnaire at the start of their intervention, and the effects of work are measured after 6 weeks.
 Interventions are reviewed through Provision Map.

-9.0.
+8.0.
 Inclusion

 Inclusion is usually reserved for students who commit a severe breach of the code of conduct or for persistent refusal to co-operate.
 Other cases can be admitted at the headteacher or deputy headteacher's discretion.
 It is used only as an alternative to exclusion and students are booked in advance to complete restorative and academic work.
-Students spend the whole day (including break and lunch time) in a room with a member of staff and finish their working day at 3.30pm.
+Students spend a proportion of the school day, to include some social time OR a 3.30pm finish in a room with a member of staff who extensively tests their learning before they go back to lessons (does this happen, or is this planned for this year?
+If any inclusion placement is 'failed', the student will be directed off site to complete the placement at another school or suspended.
 They will be expected to complete restorative work that reflects on the incident and encourages them to take responsibility for improving the situation and their behaviour.
 Parents will be informed of the inclusion and will in repeat cases need to attend a meeting with the SLT year link to discuss the incident.
 The school regularly analyses data on students accessing Inclusion in order to interrogate repeat patterns and the effectiveness of the use of removal.
-Data-based decisions are made to consider whether frequently removed pupils may benefit from additional and alternative approaches such as a pastoral review or investigation by the Special Educational Needs Co-ordinator (SENCo), or whether specific departments or teachers may require more support.
+Data-based decisions are made to consider whether frequently removed pupils may benefit from additional and alternative approaches such as a pastoral review or investigation by the SENDCO, or whether specific departments or teachers may require more support.

-10.0 Monitoring Reports
+9.0 Monitoring Reports